Faculty Fellows

 Collis Tahzib

-Collis Tahzib is an Assistant Professor of Philosophy at the University of Southern California.
+Collis Tahzib is an Associate Professor of Philosophy at the University of Southern California.
 His research focuses on issues in liberal theory, including the implications for political philosophy of the fact of reasonable disagreement within contemporary liberal-democratic societies.